 Avoid confrontation and coming off too strong

 Filipinos are very non-confrontational and are a rather timid bunch when it comes to people they’ve just met.
-So should a problem arise, try not to lose your temper, and remain calm and pleasant.
+So should a problem arise, a good thing to do in the Philippines is to try not to lose your temper, and remain calm and pleasant.
 When meeting locals, be friendly (Filipinos are generally very friendly), but avoid being cocky or intrusive.
 It’s also important to note that Filipinos are quite indirect and will avoid giving an outright “no” at all costs, as they fear it could come off offensive.
 This might be a bit frustrating to a foreigner, especially when trying to set up a gathering or extending an invitation, but the Filipino way of saying no can come in the form of phrases like “We’ll see,” “I’m not sure,” or “I’ll try to make it but…”.

 Don’t arrive on time

 …at least to casual gatherings.
 Filipinos are notorious for adhering to something called “Filipino time”, which refers to anywhere from a 15-minute to an hour-long delay on the clock.
 So Filipino events will almost always start at least a few minutes late.
 Many are trying to get rid of this stereotype and formal gatherings are much more likely to begin on schedule, but don’t be surprised when your Filipino friends are only leaving their homes by the time you’ve gotten to your meeting place.